opf/openproject/docs/user-guide/work-packages/copy-move-delete/README.md

 # Copy, change project or delete a work package

 If you right  click in a work package table, a list with different editing options for the selected work package will open.
-Here you can change project, copy the work package, or copy it to clipboard, delete it or move it to another project.
+Here you can change project, copy the work package, or copy its URL to the clipboard, delete it or move it to another project.

 ![change copy delete work package](openproject_user_guide_copy_move_delete_wptableview.png)